twangboy/salt-vmtools/README.md

             Exits with scriptSuccess exit code (0) under the following conditions:
             - Installed successfully
             - Already installed

+        -Upgrade [<SwitchParameter>]
+            Perform an upgrade.
+If there is an existing installation, Salt will be upgraded in place with no modifications to the minion config.
+Guest vars and cli values will be ignored.
+Use this option to roll back and forth between versions of Salt.

+            Pass this parameter with the Install parameter to upgrade to the specified version.
+If not passed, and there is an existing version, the script will exit with a scriptSuccess code (0) and a message stating that the minion is already installed.

         -MinionVersion <String>
             The version of Salt minion to install.
 The word "latest" will install the